qmk/qmk_firmware/docs/hand_wire.md

 If you've done all of these things, keep in mind that sometimes you might have had multiple things affecting the keyswitch, so it doesn't hurt to test the keyswitch by shorting it out at the end.

-# Securing the Teensy, Finishing Your Hardware, Getting Fancier Firmware
+# Securing the Controller, Finishing Your Hardware, Getting Fancier Firmware

 Now that you have a working board, it's time to get things in their permanent positions.
 I've often used liberal amounts of hot glue to secure and insulate things, so if that's your style, start spreading that stuff like butter.
 Otherwise, double-sided tape is always an elegant solution, and electrical tape is a distant second.
 Due to the nature of these builds, a lot of this part is up to you and how you planned (or didn't plan) things out.